 This is but a small sample of what it will look like to the area residents if FJC gets their way and builds a 5,000 seat lighted stadium for ‘student instruction’ as NOCCCD area trustee Jeff Brown and Fullerton College’s president Greg Schulz like to say to the pesky neighbors who will never give up their fight for peace and quiet in their very cherished neighborhood.
 We see through all your obfuscation and stalling tactics.

 Empty parking stalls at Fullerton Junior College February 14, 2017 at approximately 8:33 a.m- just two weeks after classes started for the Spring semester.
-Shouldn’t all the spaces be full just two weeks into a new semester?
+Shouldn’t all the spaces be full just two weeks into a new school year?

-A 4-story parking structure that will net just 630 new parking spaces and require the addition of two new traffic signals on Berkeley Ave is both ludicrous and unnecessary.
+A 4-story parking structure costing North Orange County taxpayers approximately $29,000,000 that will net just 630 new parking spaces (that’s an astronomical cost of $46,000 per space) and require the addition of two new traffic signals on Berkeley Ave is both ludicrous and unnecessary.
 It’s difficult not to notice empty parking spaces at Fullerton College a mere 2 weeks after classes started for the Spring 2017 semester.
-The college and NOCCCD (using your property tax dollars) wants to build a 4-story parking structure that will require the installation of 2 new traffic signals on Berkeley Ave to accommodate the additional inflow and outflow of 630 additional cars.
+The college and NOCCCD (using your property tax dollars) want to build a 4-story parking structure that will require the installation of 2 new traffic signals on Berkeley Ave to accommodate the additional inflow and outflow of 630 automobiles.
+The cost to build this parking structure is approximately $29 million dollars.

-You read that correctly- your beloved Berkeley Ave- originally built to help north/west bound travelers avoid Harbor Blvd and downtown Fullerton’s traffic congestion- will now have two additional traffic signals.
-The college selfishly wants to build a 4-story parking structure just to the west of the Athletic Department’s ‘Field House’ because, well, they need more parking and neighbor concerns be damned!
+You read that correctly- $29 million dollars and your beloved Berkeley Ave- originally constructed to help north and west bound travelers avoid the intersections of Chapman/Lemon and Chapman/Harbor- will now have two additional traffic signals to contend with.
+The college selfishly wants to build a 4-story parking structure just to the west of the Athletic Department’s ‘Field House’ because, well, the college always and forever needs more parking and to hell with neighbor concerns.
 This blogger and the entire neighborhood disagrees with and will fight you and your plan to ruin our community with the unnecessary building of parking structures and football stadiums.
-We eagerly await the final EIR, as we love to read documents like that for fun.
+We eagerly await the Draft EIR, as we love to read documents like that for fun.
 I know you’ll personally let me know when the report is ready to be downloaded and viewed.

 Here’e the shiny new toy the college wants to have all for themselves: